 Breast cancer is the second leading cause of cancer deaths among U.S. women.
 Screening mammography has been found to reduce mortality rates, but also comes with a high risk of false positives and false negatives.
 Detection of breast cancer on screening mammography is challenging as an image classification task because cancerous tissue only represents a small portion of the tissue in the image.

-Models trained by Cortex achieved state-of-the-art results on the Breast Cancer Classification from Histopathological Images dataset, a well known, publicly available dataset of 7909 images of either benign or malignant tumors.
+Models trained by Retina achieved state-of-the-art results on the Breast Cancer Classification from Histopathological Images dataset, a well known, publicly available dataset of 7909 images of either benign or malignant tumors.